Consumer medicine information

 If the same patient is to receive more than one vial, the contents of multiple vials may be pooled in a single administration device (e.g. syringe).
 A new unused Mix2Vial™ transfer set should be used for each Berinert® SC vial.

-How to inject Berinert® SC
+How to administer Berinert® SC

 Your doctor or nurse will instruct you on how to inject Berinert® SC.
 You should always follow the specific instructions given by your doctor or nurse, even if they are different to what is in this leaflet.